Time Waits for No Man

 Time Waits for No Man is the debut solo studio album by American rapper Rasco.
 It was released on July 21, 1998, through Stones Throw Records.
-Recording sessions took place at Jam Packed Studios and at Treshold Recordings in Santa Monica, California.
+Recording sessions took place at Jam Packed Studios and at Threshold Recordings in Santa Monica, California.
 Production was handled by Peanut Butter Wolf, Paul Nice, Evidence, KutMasta Kurt, DJ Design, Fanatik, Joey Chavez and Protest.
 It features guest appearances from Defari, Dilated Peoples, DJ Vin Roc, Encore, and his Cali Agents partner Planet Asia.